programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 For the playbills example, we added new metadata terms specific to these materials to the item page, such as Playwright and Theatre Name, and changed the **display_name** of the title field to the more descriptive Play Title.
 We also wanted to encourage people to explore more playbills by a specific playwright or shown in a particular theatre, by making those fields browseable by editing the **browse_link** value to true.

 In our example, some playbills advertise multiple plays with multiple playwrights.
-To ensure that those show up as separate values your visitor can browse, make sure they are separated in your metadata CSV with a semicolon.
-Then CollectionBuilder will automatically show that they are separate links.
+To ensure that these appear as separate values that visitors can browse, make sure that they are separated in the metadata CSV with a semicolon.
+Then CollectionBuilder will then display them as separate links.

 Lastly, we added the item's full URL for easier access.
 Add a new line near the bottom (line 11) and add the value `true` under **external_link**.
 This makes the ENTIRE field a hyperlink, so if you include text and a URL, it won’t work.
 The metadata field can contain text or an external link, but not both.